tahoe-lafs/tahoe-lafs/docs/helper.rst

 Who should consider using a Helper?

-* clients with limited upstream bandwidth, such as a consumer ADSL line
+* clients with limited upstream bandwidth, such as an asymmetric DSL line
 * clients who believe that the helper will give them faster uploads than they could achieve with a direct upload
 * clients who experience problems with TCP connection fairness: if other